-Born in Dangerfield, Morris County, Texas in 1906,
+Born in Dangerfield in Morris County, Texas on June 11, 1906.

 Wallace received his Master of Arts degree at then Texas

 Technological College in 1935, after two years of study, and began

 as a Texas Tech instructor of history in 1936.
 He was

 promoted to assistant professor in 1941, associate professor in

 1943, and full professor in 1946.
 He was consultant for The Great